Optimal mean value estimates beyond Vinogradov's mean value theorem

-We can now derive Theorem \ref{T1.6} from the mean value estimate of Theorem \ref{T1.2}.
-We make use of the notation introduced in \S2, and recall in particular \eqref{2.6} and its sequel.
-Throughout this and the next section we will assume that $s \ge 2K+1$.
-When $\frB \subseteq [0,1)^{r}$ is a measurable set, put
+We make use of the notation introduced in \S\ref{S2}, and recall in particular \eqref{2.6} and its sequel.
+From now on we will set $r =r_2+\ldots +r_k$ and $w=u_0+\ldots +u_n$, so that $w = r_2 = w_n+u_0$.
+Also, we will assume throughout that $\bk$, $\bv$, $\bu$, $\bsig$, $\bm$ satisfy the hypotheses of the statement of Theorem~\ref{T4.1}.